Productizing your design system

-This article is the second of a three-part series that takes a deep dive through Workday’s experience of developing, productizing, and eventually releasing their design system out into the open.
-Check out Part I, Design Systems are everybody's business.
+This article is the first of a three-part series that takes a deep dive into Workday’s experience developing, productizing, and eventually, releasing their design system out into the open.
+Check out Part I, Design Systems are everybody's business, and Part III, The case for an open design system.

 Embrace your complexity